jmpellizzer/Automatic-Out-of-Office-replies/README.md

 # Automatic Out of Office replies for Microsoft Office 365
-This Power Automate flow will automatically activate/deactivate your out of office message
+- This Power Automate flow will automatically activate/deactivate your out of office message
+- It runs avery day at the end and at the start of your shift
+- It also keeps it enabled during the weekend

 ## Setup
 ### Importing the flow to your account